mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 This lab focuses on joiner, mover, and leaver operations using department-aligned Organizational Units and group-based access control.

-The goal is to show how user identities are created, updated, transferred, and disabled in a controlled enterprise environment.
+The goal is to show how user identities are created, updated, corrected, transferred, and prepared for offboarding in a controlled enterprise environment.

 ---